Color Me Badd: 1998–2010: Solo years

-Kevin Thornton left the group in October 1998 to pursue the ministry.
-He became a licensed minister and has since served as an evangelist, youth pastor and worship leader at his home church, Without Walls Church, in Fort Worth, Texas.
+Kevin Thornton left the group in October 1998 to pursue a Christian ministry.
+He became a licensed minister and has since served as an evangelist, youth pastor, and worship leader at his home church, Without Walls Church, in Fort Worth, Texas.
 He operates Kevin Thornton Ministries in Texas.
 In 2008, he released a solo album, Conversions, blending contemporary hip-hop/rap with gospel and soul music.

 Sam Watters pursued a career as a record producer, achieving success producing for Jessica Simpson, Celine Dion, Fantasia, Anastacia, Natasha Bedingfield, Kelly Clarkson, 98 Degrees, Blake Lewis, and others.
 Watters is a member of the production/songwriting team The Runaways, which also includes Rico Love, Wayne Wilkins, Ryan Tedder, and Louis Biancaniello.
 He married R&B singer and former American Idol contestant Tamyra Gray in 2006.

 Mark Calderon worked with artists such as Stevie Brock, whose 2002 remake of "All 4 Love" reached number 1 on the Disney charts; and with IPV, who is signed with Wright Entertainment and had songs played on the television series House and Knight Rider.
 Calderon married Color Me Badd’s former stylist Lisa Smedley in 1992.
 They have two children.

 In 2001, Bryan Abrams released a solo album entitled Welcome to Me.
-In 2007, he co-starred on the VH1 reality TV series Mission: Man Band, which also included former boy band members Jeff Timmons of 98 Degrees, Chris Kirkpatrick of *NSYNC and Rich Cronin of LFO.
-The show documented the former boy band members attempt to create a new group while living together.
+In 2007, he co-starred on the VH1 reality TV series Mission: Man Band, which also included former boy band members Jeff Timmons of 98 Degrees, Chris Kirkpatrick of *NSYNC, and Rich Cronin of LFO.
+The show documented the former boy band members' attempt to create a new group while living together.
 Mission: Man Band was ultimately canceled after seven episodes.
-In 2007, after being approached by Violent J and Shaggy 2 Dope, Abrams co-wrote and recorded an appearance on the Insane Clown Posse song "Truth Dare", which was released on the compilations Psychopathics from Outer Space 3 (2007) and Featuring Freshness (2011).
+In 2007, after being approached by Violent J and Shaggy 2 Dope, Abrams co-wrote and recorded an appearance on the Insane Clown Posse song "Truth Dare," which was released on the compilations Psychopathics from Outer Space 3 (2007) and Featuring Freshness (2011).
 In 2010, Abrams wrote three songs for Kool & the Gang, singing lead on all three tracks.

 On August 22, 2000, Giant Records released the compilation album The Best of Color Me Badd.